michaelforney/cproc/README.md

 the preprocessor is not yet implemented, an external one is currently required as well.

+All architectures supported by QBE should work (currently x86\_64 and aarch64), though you might run into some problems with aarch64 since it's not as well tested.

 ## Building

 Run `./configure` to create a `config.h` and `config.mk` appropriate for